What are Urinary Diseases?

 - Overactive bladder

-Tips to improve your urological health
+Tips to improve or prevent urological diseases

 - Staying hydrated

-- Staying within a healthy weight range
+- Staying within a healthy weight range (avoid obesity)

-- Smoke free lifestyle
+- Smoke-free lifestyle

 - Limit fluid intake in the nighttime hours